ARTICLE 1 – NAME

 3.3 “Voting Member” means a member of the Congregation who meets the qualifications to vote as set forth in Article 4 of these By-laws.

-3.4 “Vote of the members” means the vote of a majority of the Voting Members that are present at a legally convened meeting of the Congregation.
+3.4 “Vote of the members” means the vote of a majority of the Voting Members present at a legally convened meeting of the Congregation.

 3.5 “Minister” means the Minister of the Congregation as called and/or under contract and employed by the Congregation under the provisions of Article 9 of these By-laws.

 3.6 “Congregation Manual” means the manual which shall contain the compilation of policies, procedures and standing committee descriptions and responsibilities as established by the Board.